Updated: May 2026

 Cell migration is a community effort.
 Pictured is a timelapse of differentiating human embryonic stem cells across 5 days.
 Nuclei visualised by H2B staining.

-For my MSc, I took on an experimental project in parasitology with Jeremy Mottram and Joana Faria at the University of York.
+For my MSc, I took on an experimental project in parasitology at the University of York.
 Here, I explored an orthologue of the Trypanosoma brucei Variant Surface Glycoprotein (VSG) exclusion factor-1/2 (VEX1 & VEX2) in Leishmania mexicana.
 What was interesting about this?
 L. mexicana do not undergo antigenic variation, whereas T. brucei do and the ‘switching’ of the VSG coat is primarily controlled by the VEX proteins, yet the L. mexicana counterpart shares a common functional domain from the Upf-1 family RNA:DNA helicase.
 This study sought to identify whether the localisation and interactions of Leishmania “VEX” is conserved.

 A co-transcriptional complex?
 Fluorescence visualisation of Leishmania "VEX2" (mCherry-tagged) and "VEX1" (mNeonGreen-tagged), a component of the splice leader array body (SLAB).